Scientific Name

 In fall and early winter, the rosettes elongate in densely leafy, finely papillose flower stalks with dense, flattish clusters of light yellowish to yellowish green flowers with an orange-red flush in full sun.
 The plant is monocarpic, which means each rosette blooms only once and then dies, replaced by the offsets.

-This plant crests more often than other succulents, and besides rosettes, crested inflorescences are also not rare.
+Sinocrassula yunnanensis crests more often than other succulents, and besides rosettes, crested inflorescences are also not rare.

 Hardiness

-USDA hardiness zones 7a to 11b: from 0 °F (−17.8 °C) to 50 °F (+10 °C).
+USDA hardiness zones 7a to 11b: from 0°F (-17.8°C) to 50°F (10°C).

 How to Grow and Care

 These succulents are generally started by division, offsets, or leaf cuttings.
 Crassulas can be easily propagated from a single leaf.
-Sprout leaves by placing them into a potting mix for succulents, then cover the dish until they sprout.
+Place leaves into a potting mix for succulents and cover the pot until they sprout.

 Repot as needed, preferably during the warm season.
 To repot your Crassula, ensure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill it with potting soil, spreading the roots out as you repot.
-Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.
+Leave the plant dry for a week or so, then water lightly to reduce the risk of root rot.

 See more at How to Grow and Care for Crassula.